tristanqtn/Rhythmic-Ranker/software/README.md

 ## Usage

-Deployment procedure for InfluxDB: [deployment](./infra/DEPLOY.md)
+Deployment procedure for InfluxDB: [deployment](./infrastructure/README.md)

-Deployment procedure for NodeJS API: [deployment](./api/DEPLOY.md)
+Deployment procedure for NodeJS API: [deployment](./api/README.md)

-Deployment procedure for Python Backend: [deployment](./interface/DEPLOY.md)
+Deployment procedure for Python Backend: [deployment](./interface/README.md)

 Please respect this order to deploy the solution.

 ## API Endpoints

 All useful API endpoints are detailed inside the application.
 Please refer to source [code](./api/src/index.html).

+All useful interface endpoints are detailed inside the application.
+Please refer to source [code](./interface/backend.py).

 ## Connecting to InfluxDB